sgpinkus/JsonSchema/docs/design-notes.md

   * A JSON Reference may reference a value in some JSON document.
   * The entire ref object is replaced by its value.

 The JSON Schema document and the validator that will be generated from it, should be treated separate entities.
 Dereferencing should be done in an initial pass in order to separate concerns.
-The validator generator need not knwo or care about JSON Reference.
+The validator generator need not know or care about JSON Reference.
 Note however, where ever a ref occurred there will be a native PHP reference, so the presence of a reference in the underlying JSON Schema document is detectable in this way.

 ## Generating a Validator
 The implementation is simplified if we allow mutation of the parsed JSON Schema document in order to "peg" the corresponding generated validator code to the document.
 For two main reasons: